-Take the humble, classic fish finger sandwich to a whole new level with this recipe.
-By new level, I mean skyscraper level!
-A toasted, soft brioche bun, chunky fish fingers, crispy green salad, creamy avocado and the pièce de résistance, a homemade tartar sauce that is out of this world!
+By new level, we mean skyscraper level!
+A toasted, soft brioche bun, chunky fish fingers, crunchy green salad, creamy avocado and the pièce de résistance, a homemade tartar sauce that is out of this world!

 The ultimate fish finger sandwich may take a little more effort than just slapping a few fish fingers between two slices of buttered bread, but, it's worth it.
 However, it won't take you any longer than it takes for the fish fingers to cook.